Aasadeep/MS_Thesis_Work/README.md

 #### 1. Study Area

-We have identified specific areas explicitly from NWH (North Western Himalayas),WH (Western Himalayas) & TH (Tibetan Himalayas) in Western-Central HKH region based on change in trends observed in spatial plots.
+We have identified specific areas explicitly from *NWH* (North Western Himalayas), *WH* (Western Himalayas) & *TH* (Tibetan Himalayas) in Western-Central HKH region based on change in trends observed in spatial plots.
 The equal area square boxes (equal latitude-longitudinal grid) were chosen for further study inside these 3 study area boxes i.e. NWH, WH & TH where some trend change was detected.

 #### 2. Dataset